The Perfect Everest Base Camp Packing List [2022]

 Snuggled up in my -20 sleeping bag

-Hiking Boots
+Hiking Boots or trail shoes

-I eventually opted for ankle-high boots like this and here’s why.
+I eventually opted for ankle-high boots like this, and here’s why.

-The trail is rocky, uneven, and can be slippery in places so the extra ankle support makes a big difference.
+The trail is rocky, uneven, and can be slippery in places, so the extra ankle support makes a big difference.
 Also, having a higher boot prevents stones and dirt from getting into your shoes.

 Looking back on my experience of hiking to EBC, I didn’t necessarily need ankle-high hiking boots as there was no rain.
-Ultimately, solid trail shoes would have been ok if the soles had good traction.

 Slippers for the tea houses